HomeLatest NewsTelecomZTE says open to source code reviews, audits on 4G and 5G products

 Preferred Source of Google

-The company executive said that following the establishment of the Nanjing, China complex, the company is planning to expand cybersecurity lab across the globe with Italy and Belgium already in the pipeline.
+The company executive said that following the establishment of the Nanjing, China complex, the company is planning to expand cybersecurity lab across the globe with and Belgium already in the pipeline.
 ZTE is of the view that its new labs will increase transparency and enhance trust with third parties.

 The Chinese firm also asserted that it will provide its customers with end-to-end security products and services by integrating security considerations and controls into every aspect of the product’s life cycle.
 The US and some of the European countries have accused Chinese firms of not being opened and transparent in its approach.